Longpigs: Decline and split (1999–2000)

 Before the recording of the band's second album, Mobile Home, Dee Boyle left the band and was replaced by Andy Cook.
 Boyle's relationship with the band resulted in later conflicts with the members.

 Mobile Home was released in October 1999, along with the two singles "Blue Skies" and "The Frank Sonata".
 After briefly reaching the Top 40 in the UK Albums Chart, sales of the album faded away.
 Mother Records folded in 2000, and the rest of the band split up shortly afterwards.

 Aftermath and other projects

-Following the break-up of the band, guitarist Richard Hawley went on to tour with Pulp, before embarking upon a successful solo career and also working with Jarvis Cocker in the electro group Relaxed Muscle.
-Hawley's fourth and seventh solo albums, Coles Corner and Standing at the Sky's Edge were nominated for the Mercury Prize, although each lost out, to fellow Sheffield band Arctic Monkeys and art rock band Alt-J respectively.
+Following the break-up of the band, guitarist Richard Hawley toured with Pulp, before embarking upon a successful solo career and also working with Jarvis Cocker in the electro group Relaxed Muscle.
+Hawley's fourth and seventh solo albums, Coles Corner and Standing at the Sky's Edge, were nominated for the Mercury Prize, although each lost out, to fellow Sheffield band Arctic Monkeys and art rock band Alt-J respectively.

 Simon Stafford has also played as part of Cocker's backing band on his solo endeavours.
 He played in Hawley's band for a year and went on to join Joe Strummer's band The Mescaleros, playing with them until Strummer's death in 2002.
-He has since played with Jarvis Cocker and various local Sheffield bands, playing various instruments.
+He then played with Jarvis Cocker and various other bands, playing various instruments.
+He now plays keyboards and trombone with Liverpool-based heavy-psych rockers The Bonnacons of Doom on Rocket Records.